MaastrichtU-CDS/argos-1/README.md

 This procedure is going to ask for a username and password for creating and uploading a public/private key pair; this info shall be provided to you beforehand by direct email addressed to you.

-***note : in some cases the vantage application may throw an message about a missing.*** If this occurs, you need to try to create the folder and then try Step 9 once again :
+***note : in some cases the vantage application may throw an message about a missing folder.*** If this occurs, you need to try to create the folder and then try Step 9 once again :

 ```
     mkdir -p [/path/to/data_folder]